-Table 6.3 - TABLE FOR LTPS SELECTION - PV Severity level P3
+Table 6.3 - Recommended LTPS Selection - PV Severity level P3

-Hazard Severity level Table 3 Low Temperature Likelihood Table 4 Operating Pattern Table 5 LTPS Solution H1 L1 S1 and S2 These ambient air vaporisers in this category shall be fitted with a low temperature sensor and shut off device as a minimum.
-The sensor shall provide an alarm on low temperature.
-H1 L2 S1 These HTB vaporisers shall be fitted with at least two temperature sensors either of which will close a shut off device.
-H1 L2 S2 These HTB vaporisers shall be fitted with at least two temperature sensors either of which will close a shut off device A sensor on utility supply shall alarm H2 L1 S1 and S2 These ambient air vaporisers shall be fitted with a low temperature sensor and shut off device as a minimum.
-The sensor shall provide an alarm on low temperature.
-H2 L2 S1 These HTB vaporisers shall be fitted with at least two temperature sensors either of which will close a single shut off device.
-A sensor on utility supply shall alarm.
-H2 L2 S2 These HTB vaporisers shall be fitted with at least two temperature sensors either of which will close two independent shut off devices.
-H3 L1 S1 and S2 This category of ambient air vaporisers shall be fitted with at least two temperature sensors either of which will close two independent shut off devices H3 L2 S1 and S2 These HTB vaporisers shall be fitted with at least two temperature sensors either of which will close two independent shut off devices.
-A sensor on utility supply (e.g., flow or pressure sensor) shall alarm
+Hazard Severity level Table 3 Low Temperature Likelihood Table 4 Operating Pattern Table 5 LTPS Solution H1 L1 S1 and S2 These ambient air vaporisers in this category should be fitted with a low temperature sensor and shut off device as a minimum.
+The sensor should provide an alarm on low temperature.
+H1 L2 S1 These HTB vaporisers should be fitted with at least two temperature sensors either of which will close a shut off device.
+H1 L2 S2 These HTB vaporisers should be fitted with at least two temperature sensors either of which will close a shut off device.
+A sensor on utility supply should alarm H2 L1 S1 and S2 These ambient air vaporisers should be fitted with a low temperature sensor and shut off device as a minimum.
+The sensor should provide an alarm on low temperature.
+H2 L2 S1 These HTB vaporisers should be fitted with at least two temperature sensors either of which will close a single shut off device.
+A sensor on utility supply should alarm.
+H2 L2 S2 These HTB vaporisers should be fitted with at least two temperature sensors either of which will close two independent shut off devices.
+H3 L1 S1 and S2 This category of ambient air vaporisers should be fitted with at least two temperature sensors either of which will close two independent shut off devices H3 L2 S1 and S2 These HTB vaporisers should be fitted with at least two temperature sensors either of which will close two independent shut off devices.
+A sensor on utility supply (e.g., flow or pressure sensor) should alarm